Mantis-Ryuji/Mantis-Ryuji/README.md

   This project is based on the research I conducted during my fourth year (B4) as an undergraduate student.

 - ### [`Wood_Degradation_NIR`](https://github.com/Mantis-Ryuji/Wood_Degradation_NIR)
-  Research on wood degradation using near-infrared (NIR) spectra.
+  Research on wood degradation using near-infrared (NIR) spectra.  <br>
+  I'm also exploring the application of deep learning to wood degradation analysis. <br>
   This repository will contain the core of my master’s research. *(Coming soon)*

 ## ⚙️ Tech Stack